-Tacit knowledge is the domain of the experienced employee.
-It is the knowledge that cannot be easily transferred through documents or training sessions — the intuitive sense of which stakeholder needs to be managed before a proposal is submitted, which risks are theoretical and which are existential.
-Nonaka and Takeuchi's foundational work on organizational knowledge creation established that tacit knowledge is the primary driver of sustained competitive advantage, precisely because it resists imitation.
+Tacit knowledge is the domain of the experienced employee: the intuitive sense of which stakeholder needs to be managed before a proposal is submitted, which risks are theoretical and which are existential.
+Nonaka and Takeuchi's foundational work on organizational knowledge creation established that tacit knowledge is the primary driver of sustained competitive advantage, because it resists imitation.2

-Newer employees, by contrast, bring what might be called signal knowledge — acute awareness of emerging tools, evolving methodologies, and cultural shifts that organizations in motion tend to miss.
-They also bring naïve expertise: a willingness to ask why that veterans, socialized into the organization's norms, have long since abandoned.
-This is not ignorance.
+Newer employees, by contrast, bring what this essay terms naïve expertise — a willingness to ask why that veterans, socialized into the organization's norms, have long since abandoned, a quality Louis's foundational study of organizational newcomers identifies as among their most distinctive contributions.3 This is not ignorance.
 It is structural clarity.

 Here lies the real diagnosis: organizations do not suffer from a surplus of one type of knowledge.
 They suffer from the failure to make these two types of knowledge speak to each other.
 The gap is not a problem.
 It is an untranslated conversation.

-• Deloitte (2019): 70% of employees report their culture makes cross-tenure knowledge-sharing uncomfortable or unrewarding.
+• 70% of employees report their culture makes cross-tenure knowledge-sharing uncomfortable or unrewarding.13

-• IBM research: Organizations lose 20–30% of productive capacity to knowledge-sharing friction; tenure-based gaps account for a disproportionate share.
+• Organizations lose 20–30% of productive capacity to knowledge-sharing friction; tenure-based gaps account for a disproportionate share.14

-• McKinsey: Teams with intentional cross-tenure knowledge structures produce 3× higher innovation output than homogeneous-tenure teams.
+• Teams with intentional cross-tenure knowledge structures produce 3× higher innovation output than homogeneous-tenure teams.15

-• Harvard Business School: Tacit knowledge loss at senior employee exit averages 42% of the role's institutional value — none captured in documentation.
+• Tacit knowledge loss at senior employee exit averages 42% of the role's institutional value — none captured in documentation.16

 This means that the leverage point is not purely structural.
 It is also emotional.
 Any strategy for mining the gap must address not just knowledge exchange mechanisms but the underlying question of whose expertise counts — and must answer it in a way that is expansive rather than zero-sum.